 - Please continue to sanitise your hands upon entry to the Club.
 Hand sanitizing stations are located at the entrance of the marina, at the bottom of the marina gangway and on top of the dinghy slipway for your use.

 - Face coverings need to be worn outdoors if a 2m distance cannot be maintained or if the outdoor area is congested.

 - Members must continue to use their membership card to swipe in and out of the premises.
-If ordinary members are bringing a guest, please ensure that you sign your guest in at the marina office or at the bar if after hours.
+If full members are bringing a guest, please ensure that you sign your guest in at the marina office or at the bar if after hours.

 - Online registration is required for all organised activity afloat both racing and cruising so please make sure you fill out the Online Skipper Registration before heading out on the water.

 - In line with government guidelines HYC Club Racing continues.
 Entries for the Frostbite Series and Brass Monkies are now live on HYC.ie.

 - Race Training continues with Quest Howth, if you are looking for assistance please contact Quest@hyc.ie or get in touch with your class captain if you are interested in getting out to train before racing starts.

 - If you have any queries regarding Dinghy racing Please contact Daragh Sheridan (086 381 8796/Email: firstname.lastname@example.org) and he can point you in the right direction for training or race entry.